Buying real estate in Oslo?

 What are the total closing costs in Oslo in 2026 as a percentage?

-As of early 2026, total closing costs in Oslo typically range from about 0.5% to 3.2% of the purchase price, with the wide range depending heavily on whether you buy a freehold property (selveier) or a co-op share (borettslag).
+As of early 2026, total closing costs in Oslo range from under 1% to about 3.2% of the purchase price, with the exact figure depending heavily on whether you buy a freehold property (selveier) or a co-op share (borettslagsandel).

-The specific fee categories that make up these costs in Oslo include the document duty (dokumentavgift) at 2.5% for freeholds, registration fees (tinglysing) at Kartverket, and optional costs like legal review or building inspection.
+The main fee categories that make up these Oslo closing costs are the 2.5% document duty (dokumentavgift) for freehold properties, the 545 NOK registration fee (tinglysing) per document at Kartverket, and optional but recommended costs like a building inspection (tilstandsrapport review) and legal assistance for contract review.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Oslo.